Recent Posts

 Hot air vents should not be obstructed in order to provide uniform heating in the rooms of your house.
 If you place your favorite couch on an air duct, you are limiting the heat flux.
 To reduce your heating costs, organize your room’s layout in a way that heat sources are as cleared out as possible.

-- Program your thermostat
+- Set your thermostat

 - Establish good habits